QRY91/uroboro/README.md

 # uroboro 🐍

-**The Self-Documenting Dev Tool**
+**The Unified Development Assistant**

+*Formerly the "QRY Trinity" - wherewasi, examinator, and uroboro - now unified into one powerful tool*

 Turn your development work into shareable content that gets you acknowledged for what you actually build.
+With smart project detection, content-based auto-tagging, and instant context extraction.

 ## 🤖 AI Collaboration Transparency